Skip to main content

 • grinding

 The grinding aspect of the game is overwhelmingly criticized for being excessively tedious and time-consuming, with many players feeling that it detracts significantly from the overall enjoyment.
 Reviewers frequently mention the need for a "second life" to endure the repetitive mini-games and poorly designed levels, which often feel like a chore rather than engaging gameplay.
-While some elements are appreciated, the general consensus is that the grinding mechanics are frustrating and diminish the game's potential.
+While some levels offer fun experiences, the majority are described as frustratingly dull and lacking in innovation, leading to a consensus that the grinding mechanics are a major flaw in the game.

 • “You'll need a second life for grinding.”